 For many, the idea of buying land and living in Colombia is for the birds.
 But for Dr. Barry Morganstern, a professor in William Paterson University's Communication Department, that is precisely how he wants to keep it.

-Morganstern and Sol Beatriz, his wife of 20 years, recently purchased four-and-a-quarter acres of land in Medellin, Colombia, with the intent of turning the property into a bird sanctucausing soil erosion and a loss of bird habitat, Colombia is in need more than ever of safe havens for it's wildlife.
-According to Morganstern,
+Morganstern and Sol Beatriz, his wife of 20 years, recently purchased four-and-a-quarter acres of land in Medellin, Colombia, with the intent of turning the property into a bird sanctuary.

 With logging and cattle ranching